OPPORTUNITIES IN THE AIR AND SPACE FORCES

 Warrior Weekend- Warrior Weekend is a voluntary event where cadets spend a weekend at a base for training.
 This event takes place during the Fall semester of classes.
 During Warrior Weekend cadets can get training in fields that aren’t normally covered during the school year.
 Things that are done at Warrior Weekend are paintball to introduce small unit tactics, learning basics to land navigation, and being in command of a flight.
 Warrior Weekend also teaches upperclassmen about effective planning because the planning and training for Warrior Weekend is done primarily by the upperclassmen cadets.

-Base Visits– Every year Det 390 visits an Air Force base to expose cadets to what the Air Force does to complete its mission.
+Base Visits– Every year Det 390 visits an Air Force base or Space Force Base.
 During these visits cadets can expect to see numerous parts of a wing and different functions that are performed to make the wing function.
 Cadets also get to talk to the officers and enlisted personnel on what they do for their job in the wing.
 Some of the jobs they can hear about are pilots, security forces, and aircraft maintainers.
 These are only a few jobs that cadets have the potential to learn about on a base visit.